Postgraduate Course

 Teaching and learning

-Classes take place once a week for each module.
-You can study part time (taking 30 credits each term) or full time (60 credits each term).
+In Semesters 1 and 2, classes take place once a week for each module, in weekly 2 hour small group seminars.
+You can study part time (30 credits each semester) or full time (60 credits each semester).
+In Semester 3, you will shift your focus to the dissertation.

 Our teaching draws on both our research and professional experience.
 This means your learning is informed by the most current thinking in the subject area.
 You can find out more about our research and backgrounds by visiting our staff pages.